aimeebachari/reverse-array/readme.md

 # Intrepid Pursuits Interview Challenge

 I created this repo to finish the challenge from our phone screen.
-I couldn't wait a solution to reverse an array without initializing an blank array since I had never done this before.
+I couldn't wait to find a solution to reverse an array without initializing an blank array since we ran out of time.
 Thanks for the challenge!

 I added some bells and whistles since I was able to put the phone down, settle in, and sweat the details.